 FINDING: Compliance with Goal 12 is demonstrated at the local level through the adoption and maintenance of a transportation system plan (TSP).
-Amendments to the TSP are implemented through the Transportation Planning Rule ("TPR").
-Staff has assessed the proposals consistency with the TPR above in Section IV (16.80.030 - Review Criteria).
+Amendments to the TSP are implemented through demonstrating compliance with the Transportation Planning Rule ("TPR").
+Staff has assessed the proposals consistency with the TPR above in Section IV (16.80.030 - Review Criteria) and found the proposal to be consistent with the City's adopted TSP.
 Therefore, the proposal is consistent with Goal 12.